 Worth noting: When ‘Best price, Shortest Flight Time & Fewest Layovers’ are important to you, visit Hipmunk.
 Although it takes a bit of getting used to, its unique AGONY button searches this combination of requirements and lists on a graph which airline ticks all of those boxes.
 Watch out: The top carriers listed might not offer the lowest price.

-If you must travel at the last-minute (less than a 7-day advance notice), consider using the ‘Name Your Own Price’ feature at Priceline.
-One caveat: You cannot control which airline you’ll travel with, or the flight times.
-However, the savings can be significantly less than purchasing a full-fare ticket directly from an airline.
-Another idea would be to consider flying one of the budget airlines you might not otherwise consider (Spirit, for example).
+If you must travel at the last-minute (less than a seven-day advance notice), consider flying one of the budget airlines you might not otherwise consider (Spirit, for example).

 Nearly all name-brand hotel chains now ensure consumers of the absolute lowest rates when booking directly at specific brand sites.
 You should still shop several general travel websites and compare rates from the brand website.